exercism/cpp/docs/INSTALLATION.md

 ## Linux

 All recent Linux distribution releases have compatible C++14 compilers, you should be able to install it using your package manager.
+The versions we support are the default installed versions in Ubuntu LTS 16.04.

 For example, on Ubuntu you would use the following command to install gcc.